History of The Episcopal School of Knoxville

 On August 23, 2010, the new 22,000 square foot Brewington Family Lower School was open for students in grades K-5.
 The $3 million Lower School building includes a director’s office, 12 classrooms, a library, art and music rooms, foreign language labs and interactive classroom technology.
 With the completion of the classroom facilities, the school gained a dedicated building for chapel and added Father Kirk LaFon, as a fulltime chaplain.

-The 2011-12 school year began with the addition of new Middle School Director, Kevin Foley, coming from the Greenhill School near Dallas, TX.
-A dramatic move towards healthy living was instituted with the school’s new all-natural, farm to table dining program complete with an organic school garden planted and tended by students, faculty and alumni.
+The 2011-12 school year began with a move towards healthy living with the school’s new all-natural, farm to table dining program complete with an organic school garden planted and tended by students, faculty and alumni.
 A chicken coop was built by the Board of Trustees to house the on-campus hens that contribute eggs to be used in the dining hall.

-2012-2013 marks fifteen years of academic excellence at The Episcopal School of Knoxville.
-We begin the year with record enrollment of more than 340 students.
+2014-2015 marks seventeen years of academic excellence at The Episcopal School of Knoxville.
+We begin the year with record enrollment of 360 students, a brand new Jr. Kindergarten program and the construction of new Lower School classrooms and common space.
 From the founders' earliest efforts, it is apparent that careful planning, consensus building and community outreach have helped pave the way for the school's success.
 The blessings of talented youth, willing volunteers, generous gifts, dedicated faculty and staff, community support and engaged parents all have made The Episcopal School of Knoxville an important member of the independent school community in East Tennessee.